Three Things We Learned Week 2 of the 2021-22 NHL Season

 Patrick Kane, Jonathan Toews and Alex DeBrincat have combined for just three goals in six games.
 Defensively, keeping the puck out of the Hawks' net has been a struggle, with the team allowing four or more goals in every game so far.
 Not good when you have the reigning Vezina Trophy winner as your No. 1.

-The coaching tenure of Jeremy Colliton has come into question once more with the team being booed off of the United Center ice and in their most recent loss to the Detroit Red Wings.
+The coaching tenure of Jeremy Colliton has come into question once more with the team being booed off of the United Center ice in their most recent loss to the Detroit Red Wings.
 It hasn't been pretty run, and with some off-season changes meant to shake things up, he simply hasn't gotten the job done.

 Of course, it's been a rough few months after thanks to the Brad Aldrich-related lawsuits and calls to see Stan Bowman removed as GM.
 There are nearly zero positives in Chicago right now and it wouldn't be surprising to see either Colliton, Bowman or both departing before this season is over.